defuncart/flutter_shogi_board/README.md

 ## Importing a Game Board

 As the game board is presently static, a board position can be notated by `{PieceType}-{Row}{Column}`, i.e. `K-59`.
-If sente or gote aren't specified, then sente is chosen by default.
 Note that 11 is the top left board cell as per japanese notation.

 ```dart
 final yagura = ['L-99', 'N-89', 'K-88', 'G-78', 'P-97', 'P-87', 'S-77', 'G-67', 'P-76', 'P-66', 'P-56'];